 The individual figures and the final version of the illustration

-The majority of the full-page illustrations follow the characteristic style of Tove’s illustrations for the Moomin books.
+The majority of the full-page illustrations follow the characteristic style of Jansson’s illustrations for the Moomin books.

-In 2017 we celebrate J. R. R. Tolkien 125th anniversary and the 80th anniversary of The Hobbit.
-To celebrate this double anniversary, Finnish publisher WSOY has released a new edition of the book in Finnish.
+In 2017, Finnish publisher WSOY celebrated J. R. R. Tolkien’s 125th anniversary and the 80th anniversary of The Hobbit by releasing a new edition of the book in Finnish.
 The book Hobitti eli Sinne ja takaisin is illustrated by Tove Jansson.

-The Hobbit’s 80th Anniversary edition in Finnish includes Jansson’s fabulous illustrations and a cover previously only seen in the Hobbit’s first Finnish edition Lohikäärmevuori.
-Lohikäärmevuori was published in 1973 by the publisher Kustannusosakeyhtiö Tammi, with the drawings Tove Jansson did for the second edition of the Swedish version Bilbo: en Hobbits Äventyr, 1962.
+The Hobbit’s 80th-anniversary edition in Finnish includes Jansson’s fabulous illustrations and a cover previously only seen in The Hobbit’s first Finnish edition Lohikäärmevuori.
+Lohikäärmevuori was published in 1973 by Kustannusosakeyhtiö Tammi, with the drawings Tove Jansson did for the second edition of the Swedish version Bilbo: en Hobbits Äventyr, 1962.

 The 80th-anniversary book by WSOY also includes Brian Sibley’s epilogue about how the illustrations on The Hobbit brought together three literary masters – J. R. R. Tolkien, Astrid Lindgren and Tove Jansson.